wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/teamwork-in-m365/includes/7-gain-insights.md

 - Focus on what matters to you
 - Create healthy work habits and goals
-- Organize time and tasks more effectively.
+- Organize time and tasks more effectively

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RWtQu6]